etsy/TryLib/README.md

 	    -n, --diff-only       Create diff, but do not send to Hudson -v, --verbose         Verbose (show shell commands as they're run) -p, --patch ...
-Path to patch file to use instead of generating a diff -b, --branch ...
-Name of the remote branch to diff and try against [master] -c, --show-results    Show final try job results -P, --show-progress   Print subtasks progressively as they complete -s, --staged          Use staged changes only to generate the diff -C, --callback ...
+Path to patch file to use instead of generating a diff -s, --staged          Use staged changes only to generate the diff -b, --branch ...
+Remote branch to diff and try against [master]

+	    -c, --show-results    Show final try job results -P, --show-progress   Print subtasks progressively as they complete -C, --callback ...
 Callback string to execute at the end of the try run.

 	Use ${status} and ${url} as placeholders for the try build status and url
 	Example: --callback 'echo "**Try status : [${status}](${url})**"'

+	    --jenkinsjob ...
+Master Job Name in Jenkins  [try] --jenkinsserver ...
+URL to the jenkins server   [localhost:8080] --wcpath ...
+Working Copy Path           [.]

 ### Run try on FreeStyle project and show the results in the console.
 	$ try --show-results